-Global M Marketing and communication manager, Elizabeth Dehtiar, had an amazing chance to speak to Hollie Church in our Cambridge office.
-Hollie is a Senior Talent Acquisition Partner and a Co-Founder/Chair of Embrace your Uniqueness (UNIQUE) ERG Group for Europe in collaboration with DEI team at Illumina.
+Global M Marketing and Communication Manager, Elizabeth Dehtiar, had an amazing chance to speak to Hollie Church in our Cambridge office.
+Hollie is a Senior Talent Acquisition Partner and a Co-Founder/Chair of Embrace your Uniqueness (UNIQUE) ERG Group for Europe in collaboration with the DEI team at Illumina.

 We had a great chat with Hollie about her career journey, a typical day in her work life, and the importance of implementing Diversity and Inclusivity programs 🌱

 1. Hey, Hollie!
 First off can you tell us a bit about your job & what your company

 Hello!
 I work for a biotech company called Illumina which is known as a leading developer, manufacturer, and marketer of life science tools and integrated systems for large-scale analysis of genetic variation and function.

 My full-time role is as a Senior Talent Acquisition and Business Partner.
 I support the Technology groups by finding some of the best talents globally.
 Alongside this, I am the Founder and Chair of the Unique ERG group, short for Embrace your Uniqueness, which focuses on disability including neurodiversity.
 Working for a company full of supportive/inspiring professionals is so rewarding.
 I love how our products contribute to having a positive impact in the human health market which makes our work so meaningful.

 2. What is your background?
 How did you get into the industry?